123noob1/gwu-bootcamp-proj-4/README.md

 - `VARMAX Trial 3` which provides the additional analysis and output to support the hypothesis based on the Analysis section.
 - `Linear Regression Trial` which provides the analysis and output of trialing with Linear Regression model with the dataset using fossil fuels.

+The layout was created using MS PowerPoint and exported out as an image.

 ## Tools/Technologies Used
 - Python
   - Data manipulation/analysis: `Pandas` and `NumPy`